odtp-org/odtp-manuals/docs/installation/docker-compose_install.md

 For the setup with docker compose the following is provided at [https://github.com/odtp-org/odtp](https://github.com/odtp-org/odtp)

-- `compose.yml` file that contains secrets as variables
-- `.env.dist.compose` file that contains all variables that need to be set for the `docker compose`
+- `compose.yml` production docker compose setup that is used by default with `docker compose`
+- `.env.dist` explaining the env variables and should be copied to `.env`
+- `compose.dev.yml` development setup of  docker compose: can be used via `docker compose -f `compose.dev.yml`

 The Installation  is done in the following steps: